Kontur-Mobile/VisualFSM/README.md

 convenience those states that are responsible for async tasks launch, it is recommended to join them in `AsyncWorkState`.

+To subscribe to `State`, you need to override the `onNextState` method, and for each state to construct AsyncWorkerTask for processing in the AsyncWorker.
+For each operation on successfully or on error, you must call the proceed method and pass `Action` to handle the result.
+Don't forget to handle each task's errors in `onNextState` method, if an unhandled exception occurs, then fsm may stuck in the current state and the onStateSubscriptionError method will be called.

 There might be a case when we can get a `State` via a subscription that is fully equivalent to current running async request, so for this case there are two type of AsyncWorkTask: